 Are you 20, 25, or 30 years old, and your acne isn’t going away?
 Have you visited tons of aestheticians and dermatologists, and nothing is working?
 Don’t feel hopeless — we’re here for you.
 Remember that acne is always treatable.
 If you’re suffering from a breakout, here are a few things you can do RIGHT NOW to help.

-A recent study published in the Journal of Women's Health found that acne affects nearly 50% of all women in their 20s, 25% of women in their 30s, and 12% of women in their 40s.
+A recent study published in the Journal of Women's Health found that acne affects nearly 50% of all women in their 20s, 25% in their 30s, and 12% in their 40s.
 This article will be your guide to learning about adult acne causes, treatment, and steps you should take for beautiful, healthy skin in your adult life.

 What are the causes of adult acne?

 Acne is a result of many underlying factors.
-The main causes are genetic familial tendencies and hormonal changes combined with external factors; stress, wrong diet, wrong makeup, etc.
+The leading causes are genetic familial tendencies and hormonal changes combined with external factors; stress, wrong diet, wrong makeup, etc.

 These factors start a cascade of events that results in the typical acne breakouts: